Standard Software Policy

-- Office automation software (Microsoft Office, Windows or Mac version) is available at no cost only on EUI desktops and EUI laptops and in any case NOT available for personally-owned equipment, independently on the status of the user.
+- Office automation software (Microsoft Office, both Windows or Mac version) is already installed on all EUI computers and available at no cost only to some categories of users.

 - The ICT Service normally delivers campus-wide one type of each kind of research-oriented software (bibliography management, statistical analysis, etc.) on its EUI desktop PCs.
 This software may or may not already be installed depending on the configuration in use (Staff or Research).

 - Research software for which specific distribution agreements do exist (i.e. campus license, unlimited licenses, etc.), is made available at no cost to Academic and Administrative staff.
 For some software this covers personally-owned laptops as well.

 - As a general rule, Research software for which restrictions do exist (such as concurrent license, network license, etc.), is normally made available at no cost ONLY to categories of users without EUI funding, i.e. Researchers, Fellows, Visiting and Administrative Staff.
 For some software this covers personally-owned laptops as well.

 - Research software products with particular licensing conditions (e.g. single machine and/or single user rather than networked campus) and/or which do not fall in the above, are bought at the user's (or Project's) expense.

 - Specific software requests can be requested by Departments.
 They are charged to the ICT budget if the software concerned has functionalities that are not yet available at the EUI and is of interest to the entire EUI community, or; charged to the requesting Department if the software is an alternative tool to an already existing campus product and/or is of interest to a restricted group of users/to the Department only.